maxim-zhao/psrp/psrp/readme.txt

 should have been, 18 years ago.

 It's also a great framework for further (re-)translation into more languages.
 Please get in touch if you can do some serious work on that.
+You will need to provide a translator *and* a Z80 coder.

 __________________________________________________________